-The battle waged on the Marathon plain of northeastern Attica in 490 B.C. marked the first blows of the Greco-Persian War.
-With the Persians closing in on the Greek capitol, Athenian general Miltiades assumed command of the hastily assembled army.
-Miltiades employed a successful strategy in which he weakened the center of his force to strengthen its wings, causing confusion among the Persians.
-The victory of “the Marathon men” captured the collective imagination of the Greeks, with the tale of the messenger running 25 miles to Athens to deliver the news fueling the creation of the modern marathon.
+With the Persians closing in on the Greek capitol, Athenian general Miltiades took command of the hastily assembled army.
+Miltiades weakened the center of his outnumbered force to strengthen its wings, causing confusion among the invading Persians.

-The first encounter on the Greek mainland between East and West took place on the small seaside plain of Marathon, twenty-six miles northeast of Athens.
-The Persian expeditionary force of Darius I was not large, perhaps numbering under thirty thousand.
-But it arrived confident after storming the nearby Greek city-state of Eretria.
-Moreover, no allies except the Plataeans joined the Athenian resistance of less than ten thousand troops, and some autocratic regimes in Attica supported the invaders in the hope of toppling the fledgling democracy.
+Lead by generals Hippias, Datis and Artaphernes, the Persian Army arrived confident after storming the nearby Greek city-state of Eretria.
+No allies except the Plataeans joined the Athenian resistance of less than 10,000 troops, and some autocratic regimes in Attica supported the invaders in the hope of toppling the fledgling democracy.

 Almost immediately, the victory of “the Marathon men” captured the collective imagination of the Greeks.
 Ceremonial funeral mounds of the legendary 192 Athenian dead and the loyal Plataeans were erected on the battlefield.
 Epigrams were composed and panoramic murals were put on display.

 Most of what we know about the Battle of Marathon comes from the account of the historian Herodotus, who wrote about it around 50 years after the battle took place in his Histories.
 Another famous author to immortalize the Battle was Robert Browning, who wrote the poem “Pheidippides” in 1879 to commemorate the soldier’s run from Marathon to Athens.